-Join Curt Frye for an in-depth discussion in this video Manipulating your model, part of Up and Running with Excel What-If Analysis.
+Join Curt Frye for an in-depth discussion in this video Manipulating your model, part of Learning Excel What-If Analysis.

 After you add the summary formulas and controls to your model, you can manipulate its assumptions to see how different settings affect the results.
 In this movie I will give you a quick tour of the workbook that we've created throughout this chapter, so that you can see how to manipulate the model, and perhaps think about the ways that you create your own.
 I will use the manipulate workbook, which you can find in the chapter three folder of your exercise files archive.
 This worksheet contains several different elements.
 At the top, you'll see that we have totals that are calculated based on the quantity, the cost of the items and also the discount that's been applied.

 Then we have check boxes which allows to indicate whether the item should be included in the order.
 So we have servers, desktops, notebooks, and tablets.
 In the financial terms section, there's the discount, the years, and the interest.
 And finally, there's the monthly payment, if it's financed, the base price, which would be the cash price if you paid all at once.
 And the total cost which reflects the sum of the monthly payments.
 So let's just make a few changes.
 So let's say that I don't want to buy any desktops at all this time.
 Instead I want to put everyone on tablets.